nurrony/dotfiles/README.md

 ```sh
 ./brew.sh
 ```

 ### Vim Editior Setup

 To setup Vim Editor, symlink/copy just `.vimrc` into your `HOME` directory and run `vim` command once.
+You can just copy and paste `.vimrc` without even copying the whole repostiotory

 ### Terminal theme and tweaks